-Deemer, a Republican, was the representative for Pennsylvania's 15th congressional district from 1905 to 1907.
+Deemer was the representative for Pennsylvania’s 15th congressional district and was a Republican.
+He served from 1905 to 1907.

 From Dec 1901 to Mar 1907, Deemer missed 137 of 406 roll call votes, which is 33.7%.
 This is on par with the median of 30.1% among the lifetime records of representatives serving in Mar 1907.
 The chart below reports missed votes over time.